HyperSwitchAI/starter-templates/typescript/README.md

 npm install
 ```

-2. Create a .env file in the typescript directory and fill in your username and password.
+2. Create a .env file in the `typescript` directory and fill in your HyperSwitchAI username and password.
 You can rename .env.sample to .env and fill in your own email and password.

 3. Run the example scripts: